BasuShaon/DIA-MS-tools/README.md

 ## Description

-Data-driven pipeline to build complete proteomes with reduced batch effects using precursor fragment intensities detected using high-throughput data-independent-acquisition mass-spectrometry (DIA-MS) .
+Data-driven pipeline to build complete proteomes with reduced batch effects using precursor fragment intensities detected using data-independent-acquisition mass-spectrometry (DIA-MS).
 Resulting abundance follows a normal probability distribution.

 Tested on 1000, 2000, and 5000 sample drug screens so far (subjected to DIA-MS [dia-PASEF & scanning SWATH modes] and DIA-NN) - more samples (1000+) & fragments (500000+) the better.